amadevstudio/ascenditbot/README.md

 # ascenditbot
-Telegram whitelist bot for a group
+Telegram whitelist bot for a chats

 ## Setup